Markdown

 console.log('A');

-You can use MDX inside tab values too, enable it the remark plugin:
+While disabled by default, you use MDX in tab values by configuring the remark plugin:

 import { defineConfig } from 'fumadocs-mdx/config';